cassiomolin/http-patch-spring/README.md

 ### JSON Patch

 JSON Patch is a format for expressing a sequence of operations to be applied to a JSON document.
-It is defined in the [RFC 6902][rfc6902] and is identified by the `application/json-patch+json` media type.
+It is defined in the [RFC 6902][rfc6902] and is identified by the `application/json-patch+json` media type:

+> JSON Patch is a format (identified by the media type `application/json-patch+json`) for expressing a sequence of operations to apply to a target JSON document; it is suitable for use with the HTTP `PATCH` method.

+> A JSON Patch document is a JSON document that represents an array of objects.
+Each object represents a single operation to be applied to the target JSON document.

+> Evaluation of a JSON Patch document begins against a target JSON document.
+Operations are applied sequentially in the order they appear in the array.
+Each operation in the sequence is applied to the target document; the resulting document becomes the target of the next operation.
+Evaluation continues until all operations are successfully applied or until an error condition is encountered.

+> Operation objects MUST have exactly one `op` member, whose value indicates the operation to perform.
+Its value MUST be one of `add`, `remove`, `replace`, `move`, `copy`, or `test`; other values are errors.

 A request to update the John's job title could be as follows: